| |

 Starting to Write

-There is so much curricula out there for teaching handwriting, that it can be difficult to sort through!
+With so many handwriting curricula available, it’s easy to feel overwhelmed before you even begin.
 Instead of becoming overwhelmed, just start with some fun handwriting paper to help visualize sizing and placement.
 I believe this really helps form the proper foundations in letter formation.
 You and your child will be ready to move on to something more structured in no time!

-TIP: When beginning to write, the one thing I really wished I would have started using earlier are pencil grips.
-To this day, I’ve noticed my teenage son has to put in more effort than what’s needed to write, because his pencil hold is slightly off.
+TIP: When beginning to write, the one thing I really wished I would have introduced earlier are pencil grips.
+To this day, I’ve noticed my son has to work harder than necessary when writing because his pencil grip is slightly off.
+A small tool can make a big difference!
 It’s also a good time to grab those famous Ticonderoga pencils.
 Yes, they really are all that!

 I have used my share of handwriting curriculum – Handwriting Without Tears, BJU Handwriting, A Reason for Handwriting, and PaperPie’s Wipe Clean series (which is reusable).
-I can’t say I have an absolute favorite, but I can say consistency is the key.
-Whichever you choose, set aside just a few minutes each day to practice, whether it be through workbooks, sidewalk chalk, or other hands on activities.
+I don’t have one absolute favorite, but I can say this: consistency matters more than the curriculum.
+Choose one that works for your family and set aside just a few minutes each day to practice—whether that’s with workbooks, sidewalk chalk, or other hands-on activities.

 Print or Cursive? – That is the Question

 The answer is BOTH!
-Some say beginning with cursive writing is easier than teaching the traditional “ball and stick” method first.
-I don’t have one preference over the other, except to take the time to teach writing in cursive at some point.
+Some educators find that starting with cursive is actually easier than teaching the traditional “ball-and-stick” method first.
+I don’t have a strong preference one way or the other—except this: make sure cursive is taught at some point.
 Cursive writing has so many benefits, check out these top ten!

-All of the publishers I listed above also have cursive workbooks available.
-A unique series that offers both print or cursive is Draw Write Now.
-(Books 5-8 are available in cursive, and are sold separately.)
+All of the publishers mentioned above also offer cursive workbooks, making it easy to add cursive practice when your child is ready.
+One standout option that offers both print and cursive is the Draw Write Now (series).
+Books five through eight are available in cursive, while the earlier books focus on manuscript writing, and each book can be purchased individually.
 These books combine art instruction with handwriting practice, all while incorporating history and science instruction along the way.
 How awesome is that?
-They are also non- consumable, so you can use them again with other children.
+They are also non-consumable, so you can use them again with other children.
 Totally awesome!

 Keep Writing

-I strongly encourage writing throughout twelfth grade.
-I know, I know – the kids may balk, but a once or twice a week practice will keep those handwriting skills sharp as the point of a Ticonderoga pencil!
-Thankfully, there are several cool workbooks available for the older, cool kids!
+I strongly encourage continuing handwriting practice all the way through twelfth grade.
+I know, I know—the kids may balk—but even once or twice a week is enough to keep those skills sharp as the point of a Ticonderoga pencil.
+Thankfully, there are plenty of engaging (and yes, cool) resources available for the older, cooler kids.

 Other simple ideas to practice writing by hand are copywork.
 Copying Bible verses, song lyrics, and poetry are great practice, so are coloring books, journaling, and of course, old fashioned letter writing!
 There’s something special about the uniqueness and individuality of a person’s writing that will never be replaced with today’s technology.